 Relate your extracurricular activities and interests to investment banking careers

 Make your examples relevant to the role when asked to prove that you possess the skills, knowledge or experience sought by your chosen investment banking employer.
 Your examples should have some bearing on: the responsibilities that you’ll have if you are taken on; the required skills and competencies; and/or the culture and values of the organisation.
 (Find out why company values matter when you're applying for a graduate investment banking job.)

 A graduate at Goldman Sachs says: ‘Previous internships within the industry, such as at Deutsche Bank, and playing hockey at an elite level gave me a competitive edge in the application process.’
 These experiences will have developed his teamworking skills and proven his ability to commit long-term to a group and interest – attributes investment banking employers want their employees to have.

-Simon Taillefer, a vice president at Nomura, comments that he believes his interests in cooking, running and sailing (which saw him sail across the Atlantic) showed that he had ‘real passion and curiosity’, qualities that are sought by Nomura.
-Simon’s experiences also demonstrate his creativity, resilience and global outlook – competencies that are required by most investment banks, including Bank of America Merrill Lynch and UBS.
+A vice president at Nomura comments that he believes his interests in cooking, running and sailing (which saw him sail across the Atlantic) showed that he had ‘real passion and curiosity’, qualities that are sought by Nomura.
+His experiences also demonstrate his creativity, resilience and global outlook – competencies that are required by most investment banks.